3P Exam Test Blueprint

-The 3P examination is a competency-based exam that tests clinical knowledge in the three core courses: pathophysiology, pharmacotherapeutics, and physical assessment.
+The 3P examination is a competency-based exam that tests clinical knowledge in the three core courses: advanced pathophysiology, advanced pharmacotherapeutics, and advanced physical assessment.
 Exam questions cover content across each body system and age continuum for all NP tracks.
 This exam is administered after the core courses have been completed and is used as an assessment tool to determine clinical readiness.
-A score of 67% or greater indicates adequate knowledge in the core courses.
 Exam results identify any knowledge deficits.
 These results assist students in creating an appropriate study plan for improving knowledge deficits.

 Explanation of Testing Domains